US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/architecture/decision-records/Auditable.md

 ## Decision

 We have created the `Auditable` type which contains the common properties for history.
-We have also created the `createAuditRecord` function which provides default values for the properties and the ability to override if needed.
+We have also created the `createAuditRecord` function which provides default values for the properties.
+Overriding any of the properties of `Auditable` must be completed aside from calling this helper function but prior to persisting the record.
+This avoids issues with having two optional parameters.

 Consider the example type—`Foo`—as follows:

 ```typescript
 type Foo = Auditable & {